qcversity/qcversity.github.io/content/articles/softtools/01_01_venvShortVersion.md

 Summary: This tutorial covers creating, using, and managing Python virtual environments with the `venv` tool.
 Beginning with the fundamentals of setting up a virtual environment, the article walks you through activating it, using `pip` for package management, and making the most of the `requirements.txt` file.
 The tutorial is also designed for both Unix-based and Windows systems.

-# Creating Python Virtual Environments using Venv.
+# Creating Python Virtual Environments using Venv

 This article provides a brief tutorial on creating a virtual environment with the `venv` tool in Python.
 With the help of the command line interface (CLI), you can create isolated environments for each project, ensuring orderly and organized development workflows.